Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 When the Spectrogram / Pitch Track dialog is open, SgColorDlg=1 opens the Spectrogram Color Palette dialog, SgColorDlg=0 closes it, and SgColorDlg=x toggles between open and closed.

-When the Color Edit dialog is open, ColorSgDlg=1 opens the Spectrogram Color Palette dialog, ColorSgDlg=0 closes it, and ColorSgDlg=x toggles between open and closed.
+When the Colors & Line Styles dialog is open, ColorSgDlg=1 opens the Spectrogram Color Palette dialog, ColorSgDlg=0 closes it, and ColorSgDlg=x toggles between open and closed.